 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-Production area for red wines, rosé wines, white wines and sparkling wines in the Italian region Lombardy, The zone (DOC, DOCG and IGT Provincia di Pavia) is with 16,000 hectares of vineyards Asti and Chianti the third largest in Italy, The geographical area Oltrepò is located in the south of the province of Pavia, on the border with the Piedmont and the Emilia-Romagna, The total area is almost 100,000 hectares mostly hilly and mountainous character at 300 to 400 meters above sea level.
-The climate is characterized by particularly dry winters and ventilated summers, with high temperature fluctuations due to ascending air currents on the slopes.
-The floors the hill foothills are made up of marine sedimentary rocks with significant clay content.
+Production area for red wines, rosé wines, white wines and sparkling wines in the Italian region Lombardy, The zone (DOC, DOCG and IGT Provincia di Pavia) is after with 16,000 hectares of vineyards Asti and Chianti the third largest in Italy, The geographical area Oltrepò is in the south of the province of Pavia, on the border with Piedmont and the Emilia-Romagna, The total area is almost 100,000 hectares of mostly hilly and mountainous character at 300 to 400 meters above sea level.
+The climate is characterized by particularly dry winters and ventilated summers, with high temperature fluctuations due to air currents rising on the slopes.
+The floors the foothills consist of marine sedimentary rock with an important clay-containing component.

 The area covers 16,000 hectares in 42 municipalities in the Apennine foothills on the south bank of the Po.
-Around 12,000 are classified as DOC / DOCG.
-However, around two-thirds of the production is not produced as a DOC / DOCG wine.
-Large quantities of grapes are sold to large Spumante wineries Cinzano, Gancia and Martini & Rossi in the Piedmont or as bulk wine delivered to Milan to get out of it mass wines to produce.
-The Oltrepò is the largest producer of the Pinot Nero variety in Italy with around 3,000 hectares.
+Around 12,000 are classified as DOC / DOCG areas.
+However, around two thirds of the production is not produced as DOC / DOCG wine.
+Large quantities of grapes are sent to large Spumante cellars Cinzano, Gancia and Martini & Rossi in the Piedmont or as bulk wine delivered to Milan to get out of it mass wines to produce.
+With around 3,000 hectares, the Oltrepò is the largest producer of the Pinot Nero variety in Italy.
 There are many Winzergenossenschaften whose members cultivate small areas with an average of two hectares.

-a Spumante There are from the wines Chardonnay, Cortese, Malvasia, Moscato and Pinot Nero. a Frizzante Barbera, Chardonnay, Cortese, Malvasia, Moscato, Pinot Nero, Riesling and Rosato. a Superiore There is only the Riesling.
-A longer matured Riserva There are Barbera, Riesling and Rosso.
-And one Liquoroso there is the Moscato.
+a Spumante there are Chardonnay, Cortese, Malvasia, Moscato and Pinot Nero wines. a Frizzante there are from Barbera, Chardonnay, Cortese, Malvasia, Moscato, Pinot Nero, Riesling and Rosato. a Superiore there is only Riesling.
+A longer matured Riserva there are from the Barbera, Riesling and Rosso.
+And one Liquoroso there is from Moscato.
 In addition, there are the following DOC / DOGC wines in the Oltrepò-Pavese area: